 Source: Casio Music Gear, YouTube

-• Concert Play feature with 10 orchestral recordings to play along with, perfect for enhancing your performance
+Concert Play features with 10 orchestral recordings to play along with, perfect for enhancing your performance

-• Audio and MIDI connectivity for using with computers, tablets, and other devices
+Audio and MIDI connectivity for use with computers, tablets, and other devices

 Casio Privia PX-870 pros and cons: